 It is notable that the M10-P offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M10-P is a recent model that features in the current product line-up of Leica.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 1D vs Leica M10-P

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D or the Leica M10-P – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.